15 Apr 2021

 You'd be surprised how confident you will feel if you make it through this sample set of goals.
 It's totally doable -- give it a try now!

-A good designer, as with most professionals, should always be open to new ideas and handle constructive criticism to bring out the best in them.
+A good designer should always be open to new ideas and handle constructive criticism to bring out the best in them.

 A good designer should be able to balance their daily work and inspiration.
-Experts say that while a designer spends 80% of the time for actual work, the rest 20% should be dedicated to earn inspiration through some means.
-Learn to sketch a design before moving to the final product, which in fact, saves a lot of time.
-Recycle your old works and find better insights and ideas out of it.
-It is also important to take breaks and have a proper work life balance to excel in whatever you do.
+Experts say that while a designer spends 80% of the time for actual work, the rest 20% should be dedicated to earning inspiration through some means.
+Learn to sketch a design before moving to the final product as it saves a lot of time.
+Recycle your old works and find better insights and ideas out of them.
+It is also important to take breaks and have a proper work-life balance to excel in whatever you do.

-The comprehensive User Experience Design course offered by Xccelerate can be a great option for young enthusiasts who are looking to try their luck in UX design.
-This advanced short term course teaches you the basics of most modern design methodologies and how to customise the design to give the best user experience.
+The comprehensive User Experience Design course in Hong Kong offered by Xccelerate can be a great option for young enthusiasts who are looking to try their luck in UX design.
+This advanced short-term course teaches you the basics of most modern design methodologies and how to customise the design to give the best user experience.
+Whereas our Immersive UX Design course in Hong Kong is perfect if you are looking for a career switch as a UX Designer.

 Full-Stack Web Development Immersive